askass/task-track-95/README.md

 React study project.
-Minimal app to track time in windows 95 style.
-Create tasks and toggle them.
+Minimal app to track tasks time in windows 95.
 Feel free to use app or code whatever you want.

 ## Deployed on Vercel
 https://task-track-95.vercel.app/

-## Getting Started